tomasmark79/snake-in-shell-cpp/README.md

 [![Ubuntu](https://github.com/tomasmark79/snake-in-shell-cpp/actions/workflows/ubuntu.yml/badge.svg)](https://github.com/tomasmark79/snake-in-shell-cpp/actions/workflows/ubuntu.yml)

-# Snake Forever
+# Snake In Shell

-Snake Forever was my first C++ OOP language excercise some time ago and it is a game inspired by the classic Snake game.
+Snake in shell was my first C++ OOP language excercise some time ago and it is a game inspired by the classic Snake game.
 This game is happening in a text console and is drawing with ansi chars.
 The game supports singleplayer, multiplayer like a hotseat up to four players or network multiplayer via UDP up to two players.
 The game does not meet the requirements for modern OOP in C++.
 Use it at your own risc!

 ### Single Player